virgili0/Virgilio/serving/purgatorio/launch-and-mantain-the-system/serving-trained-models/serving-trained-models.md

 - [Face Detection Model](https://modelcards.withgoogle.com/face-detection)
 - [Object Detection Model](https://modelcards.withgoogle.com/object-detection)

-As you can see, if you are new to this model, the card can definitely let you understand:
+As you can see, if you have never seen this model, the model card can definitely let you understand:

 - What the model does
 - What is the Input/Output